ci-plugins/document/reference/faqs/pipeline-faqs.md

 ### Q: bkci's execution history has a place to set the upper limit, my timing pipeline may be once a minute, data will waste disk

-Blue Whale's platform is recommended for high frequency timing tasks
+BK's platform is recommended for high frequency timing tasks

-### Q: Ubuntu Blue Whale agent installation failed.
+### Q: Ubuntu BK agent installation failed.
 There is no enough space left in /tmp, but there is disk space left

 ![img](../../.gitbook/assets/企业微信截图_16316948048063.png)